eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 ## :material-memory: Configuring Mempools for RouDi

 RouDi supports several shared memory segments with different access rights, to limit the read and write access between different applications.
-Memory pools are then managing the those segments and organizing the user payload data required for communication.
+Memory pools manage those segments and organize the user payload data required for communication.

 !!! note